pnnl/perfect/README.md

-The Suite has been jointly developed by Pacific Northwest National Laboratory (PNNL) and Georgia Tech Research Institute (GTRI) with support from the DARPA PERFECT program.
+The Suite has been jointly developed by Pacific Northwest National Laboratory (PNNL) and Georgia Tech Research Institute (GTRI) with support from the DARPA PERFECT (Power Efficiency Revolution for Embedded Computing) program.

 **Citation**: